 Recently the Cape May County Municipal Utility Authority (CMCMUA) evaluated our second-generation Prism, a portable thermal mass flow meter, at one of their solid waste facilities.
 Here are some highlights and a link to the case study recently published by Flow Control Magazine.

-The CMCMUA launched its Landfill Gas to Energy Project over 15 years ago.
+The CMCMUA launched its Landfill Gas-to-Energy Project over 15 years ago.
 Since then, over 2.1 billion cubic feet of landfill gas (LFG) has been captured and sold as sustainable energy.
-The utility company was seeking a low-cost solution that would allow them to run their Sanitary Landfill in Woodbine, New Jersey as efficiently as possible.
+The utility company sought a low-cost solution that would allow them to run their Sanitary Landfill in Woodbine, New Jersey, as efficiently as possible.
 The plant layout contains various size diameter landfill gas lines (2″, 3″, 4″, 6″, 8″, 10″ and 12″).
 The gas contains hydrogen sulfide, which is toxic, and the LFG must be processed in scrubber tanks and stripped of the H2S before feeding into boilers and generators.
-Also, they suspected that the flow to the scrubber may have exceeded the maximum flow rate of the vessel.
+They also suspected that the flow to the scrubber might have exceeded the vessel’s maximum flow rate.

-An LFG system operator at CMCMUA, Randy Handlovsky, wanted to ensure maximum efficiency on his generators and boilers without exceeding the capabilities of the scrubber tanks.
+An LFG system operator at CMCMUA, Randy Handlovsky, wanted to ensure maximum efficiency on his generators and boilers without exceeding the scrubber tanks’ capabilities.
 Handlovsky selected the second generation Sage Prism, which offered substantial cost-savings versus purchasing flow meters for each landfill gas line.